microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

 the articulated hand controller is associated with the *PokePointer*, *GrabPointer*, and the *DefaultControllerPointer* (i.e hand rays).

 > [!NOTE]
 > MRTK provides a set of pointer prefabs in *Assets/MixedRealityToolkit.SDK/Features/UX/Prefabs/Pointers*.
-One build a new prefab as long as it contains one of the pointer scripts in *Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/Pointers* or any other script implementing [`IMixedRealityPointer`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityPointer).
+A new custom prefab can be built as long as it contains one of the pointer scripts in *Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/Pointers* or any other script implementing [`IMixedRealityPointer`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityPointer).

 ![Pointer Options Profile Example](../Images/Input/Pointers/PointerOptionsProfile.PNG)